eddelbuettel/rpushbullet/README.md

         "...name1...",
         "...name2...",
         "...name3..."
-    ]
+    ],

+    "defaultdevice": "...nameOfYourDefault..."
 }
 ```

+The `names` and `defaultdevice` fields are optional.
+See the main package
+help page for more details.

-The `names` field is optional and not (yet?) used.
-You can also use it programmatically via
+You can also create the file programmatically via

 ```
 cat(RJSONSIO::toJSON(list(key="..key here..", devices=c("..aa..", "..bb.."))))